richfaces/richfaces/TESTS.md

 Remote Containers
 =================

-For quick turnaround, you should use IDE.
+For quick turnaround, you should use an IDE.

-In order to execute the tests against running container and browser instances, you should activate following profiles:
+In order to execute the tests against running container and browser instances, you should activate the following profiles:

 * `integration-tests`
 * `browser-firefox`